dougbutner/web-4/README.md

 ## How do Time Tokens work?
 Time tokens operate like non-fungible tokens in their structure, storing a time unit (integer) with a unique user identifier (string) as the payload data.

-The user's identifier can also be a biocryptographic secret (biokey,) discussed in the next section.
+The user's identifier can also be a biocryptographic key (biokey,) discussed in the next section.

 Time tokens are platform independent, and need only store simple data involving time unit and an account identifier at the most bare level.